Who funds us?

-- The Joffe Charitable Trust – £135,000 over three years from March 2023
+- The Joffe Charitable Trust – £197,295 over three years from March 2023, and £810,000 over three years from July 2025

-- The Joseph Rowntree Charitable Trust – £150,000 over three years from February 2022
+- The Joseph Rowntree Charitable Trust – £100,000 over two years from April 2025

 We work closely with other organisations that share our mission of ending corruption and are an active member of the UK Anti-Corruption Coalition.
 We believe strongly in the power of cooperation and coordination of civil society to achieve change.